CircuitSetup/Expandable-6-Channel-ESP32-Energy-Meter/README.md

 * North American split single phase 120V/240V 60Hz - mains and/or individual circuits
 * European single phase 240V 50Hz (must provide [AC-AC transformer](https://learn.openenergymonitor.org/electricity-monitoring/voltage-sensing/different-acac-power-adapters) 9V or 12V with at least 500mA output)
-* 3 phase - the meter can be used to measure 3-phase, but power (wattage) will not be calculated correctly.
+* 3 phase - It is recommended to measure all 3 voltages with 3 voltage transformers.
+This can be done by using a main board with 1 add-on board (more information below).
+A single meter can be used to measure 3-phase, but power (wattage) will not be calculated correctly.
 Power can be calculated in software, but the [power factor](https://en.wikipedia.org/wiki/Power_factor) will have to be estimated ((voltage*current)*power_factor)).

 #### **Features:**